-The head official Hikaru had been taken to see only sighed, shaking his head at Hikaru.
+The head official Hikaru only sighed and shook his head at Hikaru.

-With his bleached hair, and dressed in his brightly-colored sports clothing, and carrying a gear bag, Hikaru looked as if he had come into the go tournament looking to make trouble rather than quietly observe.
+With his bleached hair, brightly-colored sports clothing, and carrying that gear bag, Hikaru looked as if he had come into the go tournament looking to make trouble rather than quietly observe.

 But Hikaru had apologized a lot, and the boy really did seem to mean it.